L3MON4D3/LuaSnip/README.md

     -- load snippets from path/of/your/nvim/config/my-cool-snippets
     require("luasnip.loaders.from_vscode").lazy_load({ paths = { "./my-cool-snippets" } })
     ```
-	For more info on the vscode-loader, check the [examples](https://github.com/L3MON4D3/LuaSnip/blob/b5a72f1fbde545be101fcd10b70bcd51ea4367de/Examples/snippets.lua#L501) or [documentation](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#loaders).
+	For more info on the VS Code loader, check the [examples](https://github.com/L3MON4D3/LuaSnip/blob/b5a72f1fbde545be101fcd10b70bcd51ea4367de/Examples/snippets.lua#L501) or [documentation](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#loaders).

-- **Snipmate-like**: Very similar to Vscode-packages: install a plugin that provides snippets and call the `load`-function:
+- **SnipMate-like**: Very similar to VS Code packages; install a plugin that provides snippets and call the `load`-function:
     ```lua
     require("luasnip.loaders.from_snipmate").lazy_load()
     ```
-    The snipmate format is very simple, so adding **custom snippets** only requires a few steps:
+    The SnipMate format is very simple, so adding **custom snippets** only requires a few steps:
     - add a directory beside your `init.vim` (or any other place that is in your `runtimepath`) named `snippets`.
     - inside that directory, create files named `<filetype>.snippets` and add snippets for the given filetype in it (for inspiration, check [honza/vim-snippets](https://github.com/honza/vim-snippets/tree/master/snippets)).
         ``` snipmate